-After replacing the power supplies, we brought all the nodes up at the same time and guess what?
+After replacing the power supplies, we brought all the nodes up at the same time, and guess what?

 Storage Spaces Direct sustains this failure and we were able to recover.
-The system came back to normal state, and the resync took around 25 minutes to complete.
+The system came back to a normal state, and the resync took around 25 minutes to complete.

-Zero Data Loss!!!
+Zero Data Loss

-Kudos to Storage Spaces Direct Team!!!
+Kudos to the Storage Spaces Direct Team!!!

 Please note that Resilient File System (ReFS) is Microsoft’s newest file system is recommended to be used with Storage Spaces Direct.
 ReFS is designed to maximize data availability, scale efficiently to large data sets across diverse workloads, and provide data integrity by means of resiliency to corruption.

 Is your Disaster Recovery Plan updated and maintained?
 What about your backup?
 Are you using Storage Spaces Direct?
-I strongly recommend you to start evaluating this awesome technology if you’re not doing so already.
+I strongly recommend you start evaluating this awesome technology if you’re not doing so already.

-The businesses today demand greater availability from their infrastructure.
+Businesses today demand greater availability from their infrastructure.
 To achieve high uptime, even highly unlikely occurrences such as power failures, rack outages, or natural disasters must be protected against.

-For example, to be rack fault tolerant, your servers and your data must be distributed across multiple racks.
+For example, to be rack fault-tolerant, your servers and your data must be distributed across multiple racks.
 Look at fault domain awareness in Storage Spaces Direct, which uses fault domains to maximize data safety.

 A big thank you to all my fellow MVPs and the Microsoft product group who offer their support during this outage.